 “I was considering the horns, and there was another horn, a little one, coming up among them, before whom three of the first horns were plucked out by the roots.
 And there, in this horn, were eyes like the eyes of a man, and a mouth speaking pompous words.

 In Daniel’s visions there were four beasts that came out of the sea in secession – out of the Gentile peoples.
 They would be empires that God would allow to rule the known world.
 The first three in order were Babylon, Mede-Persia and Greece (Dan.
 7:1-6).
 The Roman empire succeeded Greece and is the fourth beast.
 It existed and ruled when Jesus came at first.
 However, it doesn’t exist today – it “is not” according to John’s vision and the language of the angel’s interpretation in Revelation seventeen.
 Regardless of its present absence, the ten horns will be part of the revived empire during the future tribulation (Dan.
 7:24, Rev. 17:12).
 The little horn becomes the ruling power of the revived Roman beast (Dan.
 7:8, 20-21, 24-25).
-He is the reason the beast is destroyed by divine judgment and given to the burning flame (Dan.
-7:11, 20-22, 24-26).
+Part of what characterizes him will be his having “eyes like the eyes of a man” — he will be well known for his extraordinary intelligence and human insight (Dan.
+7:8).
+The other part is his pride and audacious blasphemies (Dan 7:8, Rev. 13:5).
+Obviously, the little horn of Daniel seven is a human personage.
+He is the reason the fourth beast is destroyed by divine judgment and given to the burning flame at the return of the Son of Man from heaven (Dan.
+7:11-14, 20-22, 24-26).

-The last Caesar is the little horn speaking pompous words against the Most High God in Danial seven.
-In the 70-week prophecy in Danial nine, he is “the prince who is to come,” who makes a seven-year agreement (the future seven-year tribulation) with unbelieving Israel (Dan.
+In the 70-week prophecy in Danial nine, the last Caesar of the future revived Roman empire is “the prince who is to come,” who makes a seven-year agreement (the future seven-year tribulation) with unbelieving Israel (Dan.
 9:26-27) – “Then he shall confirm a covenant with the many for one week.”
 It’s a 7-year agreement he makes which allows animal sacrifices and Jewish worship to be restored in a future temple in Jerusalem.
 This prophecy identifies this future prince as associated with the people who would destroy the city and temple (v.
 26).
-The Romans did this in 70 AD.
+The Romans are those people — they did this in 70 AD.
 This fact confirms that the prince who will come and make this future agreement, will be the Caesar ruling over a revived Roman empire.
 But after 3 ½ years, he will break this agreement and institute idolatry – “But in the middle of the week he shall bring an end to sacrifice and offering.
 And on the wing of abominations…” Abominations always refer to idolatry.

 In the book of Revelation there is no little horn symbol.
 Rather, in these visions the individual who rules the beast is seen as the beast himself.